Strawberry Mousse Cake Filling

 How to Make This Strawberry Mousse Cake Filling

 To make sure your strawberry mousse cake filling turns out as amazing as possible, let’s walk through each step together!
-I’ve also included a video tutorial of the process below.
+I’ve also included a video of the process in the recipe card at the bottom of this post.

 Step 1: Melt the White Chocolate & Heavy Cream